 The Practicum Log is a three-part document which serves as a record of client contact hours (Part I), other practicum-related activities (Part II), and formally scheduled individual and group supervision hours (Part III), in addition to supervisor credentials.
 Students are responsible for completing the practicum log for submission to the instructor of the practicum course at the end of each semester.
 No identifying client information should be recorded in the log.
-Copies of blank logs are available on the department website (http://counseling.wvu.edu/counseling_psychology/futu re_students/admissions/current_students/handbooks_for ms), and are enclosed in Appendix I.
+Copies of blank logs are available on the department website (https://counseling.wvu.edu/files/d/1c3671eab032-4f7a-b4d0-320a71184fa1/daily-hourlylog.pdf), and are enclosed in Appendix I.